 The Company capitalizes certain costs incurred in connection with obtaining or developing internal-use software, including payroll and payroll-related costs for employees who are directly associated with the internal-use software project, external direct costs of materials and services and interest costs while developing the software.
 Capitalized software costs are included in intangible assets, net and are amortized using the straight-line method over the estimated useful life of three to five years.
 Capitalization of such costs ceases when the project is substantially complete and ready for its intended purpose.
-Costs incurred during the preliminary project and postimplementation stages, as well as software maintenance and training costs, are expensed in the period in which they are incurred.
-The Company did not capitalize any internal-use software for the year ended December 31, 2022, but did obtain and capitalize \$0.3 million of internal-use software for the year ended December 31, 2021 in connection with the Company's acquisition of OB Healthcare Corporation.
-Amortization expense for capitalized software was \$0.1 million in 2022, \$1.6 million in 2021 and \$1.9 million in 2020.
+Costs incurred during the preliminary project and post-implementation stages, as well as software maintenance and training costs, are expensed in the period in which they are incurred.
+The Company did not capitalize any internal-use software for the year ended December 31, 2023, and 2022.
+Amortization expense for capitalized software was \$0.1 million in 2023, \$0.1 million in 2022 and \$1.6 million in 2021.

 The Company assesses impairment indicators related to its internally-developed, internal-use software, specifically looking at the effectiveness and useful lives of each project and sub-project to determine if impairment indicators are present.
-For the year ended December 31, 2022, the Company assessed the impairment indicators and found none to be present.
+For the year ended December 31, 2023, the Company assessed the impairment indicators and found none to be present.